-As soon as you start airbrushing, the question of which compressor is the most suitable one inevitably arises.
-There are several important characteristics that make the choice not as easy as it seems.
+As soon as you start airbrushing, the question of which compressor is most suitable inevitably arises.
+There are several important characteristics that make the choice not so straightforward.
 We will help you to choose the right model – with our in-depth Airbrush Compressor Guide.

 - 1 What is an Airbrush Compressor?

 - 2.1 Recommendation for professional Airbrushers: Iwata-Medea Studio Series Power Jet Pro

 - 2.2 Recommendation for advanced Airbrushers: Revell Airbrush Compressor Master Class